cnlab/Geoscan-public/README.md

 The target behaviors (smoking frequency, cravings for cigarettes) will be assessed for an approximately 2 week baseline period and for an approximately 4 week intervention period.
 Thus, total study participation is expected to be approximately 6 weeks of active participation, with possible breaks in between the baseline and intervention periods.
 Total duration of participation will thus be approximately 2 months, with some exceptions.
 A subset of participants will be invited to complete an optional fMRI scan after their final online session; flexibility will be allowed in the timing of the scan session, which can be as long as 6 months after the final online session.
 This subset of participants will participate for a longer duration (total duration of participation can be up to 8 months [2 months of active participation, with a scan session up to 6 months later]).

-### Total Number of Subjects and Sites

-Our initial recruitment plan specified that "Recruitment will end when approximately 400 participants have been enrolled.
-It is expected that 400 enrolled participants will produce 180 evaluable subjects after attrition and data issues.
-Penn is the only site."
-See Section 6.1 for final plan, adjusting for COVID and other constraints.

 ### Inclusion Criteria